AdobeDocs/cja-apis/src/pages/endpoints/media-edge/troubleshooting.md

 ## Validating session starts

-Most problems with Session Start requests result in a 207 Multi-Status response.
+Most problems with Session start requests result in a 207 Multi-Status response.
-The payload is similar to [Server API](../error-handling.md)'s non-fatal errors.
-All Media Analytics errors have the following type:  `https://ns.adobe.com/aep/errors/va-edge-0XXX-XXX`.
+The payload is similar to a [Server API](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/error-handling.html) non-fatal error.
+All
+Media Analytics errors have the following type:  `https://ns.adobe.com/aep/errors/va-edge-0XXX-XXX`.
 The numbers displayed in the response correspond to the error status.

 The following example shows a response body for a Session Start request that both lacks a mandatory field and has an invalid one.